KevinLuJian/MLLM_supplemental/README.md

 - [Download DVQA question-answer pairs](https://github.com/KevinLuJian/MLLM-evaluation/raw/main/DVQA_sampling.json)
 - [Download DVQA images](https://drive.google.com/file/d/1iOSjgbqnTiLpMFuuRa3kIs3E_RxGkKmX/view?usp=share_link)

+## Run test on different models
+For BLIP2, InstructBLIP, LLaVA-1.5(7b), LLaVA-1.5(13b),LLaVA-NeXT(7b),we leverage the Huggingface Library, loading these model directly, and perform inference.

 ## Evaluation Script
 To evaluate the performance of the models on the datasets, we provide evaluation scripts for each dataset.
 Please prepare the answer files in the format of the question-answer pairs we provided.
 You can download the evaluation scripts from this repository: